-Work plans requiring certification submitted to Environment Canterbury shall contain all of the following information:
+Work plans requiring certification submitted to Environment Canterbury shall contain $\alpha ll$ of the following information:

-- The local authority or network utility operator for which the work is being undertaken - For the person responsible for overseeing the work, name and contact details including, as a minimum, email and mobile phone number - Location of the proposed work, including watercourse name, topographical plan showing location of the proposed works and map grid reference - Details of the proposed works including, as a minimum: - Scope and extent of proposed works - Reason for works being undertaken - Timing, duration and frequency of proposed works - How the worksite will be accessed - Sediment and erosion control measures where applicable - Methods to be used to manage potential environmental effects - Identification of the relevant provisions of this Code of Practice and confirmation these measures will be complied with during the proposed works - Methods to be used to manage potential environmental effects.
-This means a detailed works methodology that sets out how the requirements of Part 2 and Section 3.2 of the Code of practice will be met.
+- The local authority or network utility operator for which the work is being undertaken - For the person responsible for overseeing the work, name and contact details including, as a minimum, email and mobile phone number - Location of the proposed work, including watercourse name, topographical plan showing location of the proposed works and map grid reference - Details of the proposed works including, as a minimum: - Scope and extent of proposed works - Reason for works being undertaken - Timing, duration and frequency of proposed works - How the worksite will be accessed - Certification process

+- Sediment and erosion control measures where applicable - Methods to be used to manage potential environmental effects - Identification of the relevant provisions of this Code of Practice and confirmation that these measures will be complied with during the proposed works.

 Appendix A contains an optional template form for submittal of this information.
+Applicants may also submit annual work plans, standard work instructions or operational/maintenance plans provided the above details are included.